Beyond the Deadline: The Ongoing ADA Compliance Reality

 Related Articles

-April 24, 2026 ADA Title II Deadline: OCR Enforcement & Compliance Trends
+ADA Title II Deadline: OCR Enforcement & Compliance Trends (Updated for the April 2026 IFR)

-The DOJ's April 24, 2026 ADA Title II deadline is just weeks away.
+The DOJ's ADA Title II compliance deadline was extended to April 26, 2027 via the April 2026 Interim Final Rule.
 Here's what US universities need to know about OCR investigations, enforcement patterns, and compliance requirements.

 Ready to achieve accessibility compliance?